 The Postpartum Care Extension Program extends coverage by L.A.
-Care for up to 12 months after the end of the pregnancy regardless of income, citizenship, or immigration status and no additional action is needed.
+Care for up to 12 months after the end of the pregnancy, regardless of income, citizenship, or immigration status and no additional action is needed.

-Elevating the Safety Net initiative
+Elevating the Safety Net Initiative

-In 2018, L.A.
-Care launched the Elevating the Safety Net (ESN) initiative with an approved fiveyear investment of up to \$155 million to address the physician shortage looming in Los Angeles County.
+In March 2018, L.A.
+Care's Board of Governors approved the launch of the Elevating the Safety Net (ESN) initiative with a five-year investment of up to \$155 million to address the physician shortage looming in Los Angeles County.
 L.A.
-Care's ESN initiative prioritizes investments that enable community-based organizations, teaching institutions, and safety net employers to recruit, train, and deploy a new wave of health care professionals - especially those coming from and committed to working in underserved communities.
+Care's ESN initiative prioritizes investments that enable community-based organizations, teaching institutions, and safety net employers to recruit, train, and deploy a new wave of healthcare professionals - especially those coming from and committed to working in underserved communities.
 L.A.
-Care's ESN initiative goals include increasing the number of primary care physicians (PCPs), including psychiatrists; supporting students by cultivating their pursuit of careers in the health professions; improving diversity in the workforce by increasing the supply of health professionals who come from underserved communities; and expanding the health outreach and prevention roles of community health workers and home health workers who have some of the most trusted relationships in our communities.
+Care's ESN initiative goals include (1) increasing the number of primary care physicians (PCPs), including psychiatrists; (2) supporting students by cultivating their pursuit of careers in the health professions; (3) improving diversity in the workforce by increasing the supply of health professionals who come from underserved communities; and (4) expanding the health outreach and prevention roles of community health workers and home health workers who have some of the most trusted relationships in our communities.

 To date, L.A.
-Care's ESN initiative has invested nearly \$93.6 million, of the approved \$155 million, to support ten diverse programs by offering full medical school scholarships for low-income, first generation, and underrepresented students; offering loan repayment awards for PCPs committed to practicing in safety-net settings and underserved communities; offering salary subsidy grants for safety net employers who hire PCPs; expanding primary care residency slots across sponsoring institutions, including universities, hospitals, and clinics; offering grants to teaching institutions to establish new medical education programs with a community focus; offering internships for college students and recent graduates from underrepresented communities who are interested in pursuing careers in Los Angeles County's safety net; and expanding training opportunities for community health workers and home health workers who can serve our most vulnerable member populations.
+Care's ESN initiative has invested over \$104.5 million, of the approved \$155 million, to support ten diverse programs by offering full medical school scholarships for low-income, first-generation, and underrepresented students; offering loan repayment awards for PCPs committed to practicing in safety-net settings and underserved communities; offering salary subsidy grants for safety net employers who hire PCPs; expanding primary care residency slots across sponsoring institutions, including universities, hospitals, and clinics; offering grants to teaching institutions to establish new medical education programs with a community focus; offering internships for college students and recent graduates from underrepresented communities who are interested in pursuing careers in Los Angeles County's safety net; and expanding training opportunities for community health workers and home health workers who can serve our most vulnerable member populations.

-In 2022, L.A.
-Care Board of Governors approved continued investments for an additional five years, through 2027, in four of the ten programs under the ESN initiative - Medical School Scholarship Program, Provider Loan Repayment Program, Provider Recruitment Program and In-Home Support Services Training Program.
+In May 2022, the L.A.
+Care Board of Governors approved continued investments for an additional five years, through 2027, in four of the ten programs under the ESN initiative - Medical School Scholarship Program, Provider Loan Repayment Program, Provider Recruitment Program, and In-Home Support Services Training Program.